edgedb/easy-edgedb/chapter5/index.md

 The `T` inside there is just a separator, and the `Z` at the end stands for "zero timeline".
 That means that it is 0 different (offset) from UTC: in other words, it _is_ UTC.

-One other way to get a `datetime` is to use the `to_datetime()` function.
-[Here is its signature](https://edgedb.com/docs/edgeql/funcops/datetime/#function::std::to_datetime), which shows that there are six ways to make a `datetime` with this function depending on how you want to make it.
+One other way to get a `datetime` is to use the `to_datetime()` function. {eql:func}`Here is its signature <docs:std::to_datetime>`, which shows that there are six ways to make a `datetime` with this function depending on how you want to make it.
 EdgeDB will know which one of the six you have chosen depending on what input you give it.

-By the way, you'll notice one unfamiliar type inside called a [`decimal`](https://www.edgedb.com/docs/datamodel/scalars/numeric#type::std::decimal) type.
+By the way, you'll notice one unfamiliar type inside called a {eql:type}` ``decimal`` <docs:std::decimal>` type.
 This is a float with "arbitrary precision", meaning that you can give it as many numbers after the decimal point as you want.
 This is because float types on computers [become imprecise after a while](https://www.youtube.com/watch?v=-3c8G0JMM5Q) thanks to rounding errors.
 This example shows it:

 ```edgeql-repl
 edgedb> SELECT 6.777777777777777; # Good so far